Dronzillla/flask_pzp_project/README.md

 - Validate eligble to upload excel files.
 - Create visuals of aggregate data.
 - Create visuals for viewing specific project data.

+### Stage 4:
+Objective: Implement search

+Requirements:
+- Non-registered user can see all uploaded projects.
+- Users can search for projects.
+- Create header.
+- Create footer.
+- Create basic styling.
+- If user is logged in show his username in header.